Counting integer points on quadrics with arithmetic weights: Preliminaries

 \subsection{Some facts about $L$-functions}

-In this section, we collect some standard facts about $L$-functions; ~\cite[Chapter 5]{IK} is a useful reference.
+In this section, we collect some standard facts about $L$-functions; we refer the reader to~\cite[Chapter 5]{IK} for a more comprehensive account of the theory.
 Let $f$ be a Hecke eigenform of weight $k$ and full level with normalised Fourier coefficients $\lambda(n)$ as before.
 Let $\chi$ be a primitive Dirichlet character with conductor $D$.
 For $\sigma > 1$ let